Mock trial: Competition framework

 Competitive mock trial functions in yearly cycles.
 Each year, a case packet is distributed to all participating schools in late summer to early fall.
 The case packet is a series of documents including the charges, penal code, stipulations, case law, and jury instructions as well as exhibits and affidavits relevant to the case.

 National mock trial teams consist of a minimum of six and a maximum of twelve official members.
 The size of state mock trial teams can vary; California, for example, allows up to 25 official team members.
 Each team prepares both sides of the case: prosecution and defense in a criminal trial, plaintiff and defense in a civil action.
 Each side is composed of two or three attorneys as well as two or three witnesses, all played by members of the team.
 Teams must be organized into two sides of five to six players for the prosecution/plaintiff and defense.
-It is important to note that high school mock trial is governed by state bar associations, meaning that cases, rules, and competition structure vary from state to state.
-College mock trial is governed by the American Mock Trial Association, meaning that every school uses the same case and is subject to the same rules.
+High school mock trial is governed by state bar associations; cases, rules, and competition structure vary from state to state.
+College mock trial is governed by the American Mock Trial Association (AMTA), meaning that every school uses the same case and is subject to the same rules.

 High school

-The mock trial program was started to allow high school students to experience a courtroom setting in a variety of hands-on roles.
+The mock trial program was started to allow high school students to experience a courtroom setting in a variety of hands-on roles through its proprietary live action role-play system.
 The mock trials are set up and structured just like a real court and are bound by substantially similar rules.
 High school competitions can even be held in functional courtrooms or be presided over by real judges.
 Competing teams are typically coached and scored by practicing attorneys.
 Each year the case for pre-Nationals competitions alternates between a civil case and a criminal case.
 Witnesses are typically given gender neutral names such that any student could play any role.